<BGSOUND src="http://www.cyberphysics.co.uk/file.wav"> Cyberphysics - Potential difference - voltage head

 A Scientific Model for Electric Potential

-You therefore have to think of potential difference as an 'electric slope' that charges run down (or up... if they are of opposite charge!).
+You therefore have to think of potential difference as an 'electric slope' that charged particles slide down (or up... if they are of opposite charge!).

 - the bigger the potential difference the 'steeper this slope' and therefore the bigger the force or push they receive.